 2) Losses With the Broker

 eToro.com stat that 66% of retail investor accounts lose money when trading CFDs with this provider.
-Many of the negative review are based from these customers with many complaints related to losses attributed toward fees discussed later in this eToro review.
+Many of the negative reviews are based on these customers with many complaints related to losses attributed toward fees discussed later in this eToro review.

 3) Issues With Copy Trading

-The final issue brokers had was in regards to copy trading based on perceived errors, issue in returns and withdrawals.
-While it’s hard to verify each review in this areas with each quite different, there are clearly issues in the social trading element for some traders.
+The final issue brokers had was in regards to copy trading based on perceived errors, and issues with deposits and withdrawals.
+While it’s hard to verify each review in these areas with each quite different, there are clearly issues in the social trading element for some traders.

 Conclusion Of eToro Reviews

 While it’s logical that most reviews will be from upset customers, the sheer weight of negative eToro reviews is a concern.
-The key issue is customer support which unlike other online traders lacks a contact number and a dedicated account manager.
-If you’re self-sufficient when it comes to support this won’t be a factor but if you want support when you need it then eToro may not be the right broker for you.
+The key issue is the customer support which unlike other online brokers lacks a contact number and a dedicated account manager.
+If you’re self-sufficient when it comes to navigating the broker features, this won’t be a factor but if you want the support when you need it then eToro may not be the right broker for you.

 eToro Trading Is High Risk With Few Safeguards

 In Australia most eToro investment products are CFDs.
-These CFDs are include leverage which means you can trade a multiple of your deposit.
+These CFDs are included leverage which means you can trade a multiple of your deposit.
 Leverage means you are more exposed to the market which can lead to greater profits from movements but also losses.
-As stated above, 66% of retail investor accounts lose money with eToro so it’s important to have safeguards in this high risk environment.
+As stated above, 66% of retail investor accounts lose money with eToro so it’s important to have safeguards in this high-risk environment.
 Below goes through some of these.

-eToro has stop loss order functionality.
-This means a trader can set the maximum amount they are willing to lose on a trader and when that price-point is achieve the software exits the trader from the market.
+eToro has stop-loss order functionality.
+This means a trader can set the maximum amount they are willing to lose on a trader and when that price-point is achieved the software exits the trader from the market.
 The same applies once a profit target is reached.
-Below shows an example stop loss order on a copy trader.
+Below shows an example stop-loss order on a copy trader.

 Guaranteed Stop Loss Orders – No

-While a stop loss order is useful to determine the maximum amount a trader wants to lose on a trade, the figure isn’t actually guaranteed.
-This is due to ‘slippage’ which is when volatility is high and software program is unable to exit the trader at the price requested.
+While a stop-loss order is useful to determine the maximum amount a trader wants to lose on a trade, the figure isn’t actually guaranteed.
+This is due to ‘slippage’ which is when volatility is high and the software program is unable to exit the trader at the price requested.
 This can lead to losses substantially exceeding amounts set.
-The only way to stop this is placing a guaranteed stop loss order.
-This is not available with eToro and if important to you another broker may be more appropriate.
+The only way to stop this is by placing a guaranteed stop-loss order.
+This is not available with eToro and if this feature is important to you, another broker may be more appropriate.

 Negative Balance Protection – Yes